twolfson/nightlife/cities/illinois_chicago.md

     - Everyone was dressed up nicely
 - $9 for *vodka sprite* (well mixed drink)
 - $4 coat check

+## Subterranean
+- Music venue
+- 3 floors? (we went upstairs for the show)
+    - Ground floor
+        - Didn't explore
+    - Second floor
+        - Large/long room with small bar
+        - Front 3/4's is dancefloor
+    - Third floor
+        - Large/long room with small bar and small cutout looking down to second floor
+            - End result is a medium room
+- Went for World Inferno
+    - Had good crowd, could dance in back but wound up going in front to the mosh pit

 ## The Bottom Lounge
 - 2 floors